Old-Shatterhand/PyWLGK/docs/index.rst

 Usage
 -----

-After installation, PyWLK can be used as follows:
+After installation, PyWLGK can be used as follows:

 .. code-block:: python